PrusWielki/advml-proj-2/notes.md

 Voting when voting=hard has no predict proba so dont use it

-Try to rerun the best models with scaled data, test different scalers, standard scaler, robust scaler
+Try to rerun the best models (max 2, 1 feature selector) with scaled data, test different scalers, standard scaler, robust scaler

 Also test adding polynomial features with different degrees